 On April 14, 2020, the Small Business Administration (“SBA”) issued its interim final rules regarding the Paycheck Protection Program (“PPP”), a $350 billion part of the Coronavirus Aid, Relief and Economic Security (“CARES Act”), to sole proprietors, independent contractors and self-employed individuals.
 Four days earlier the PPP loan application process opened for this group of applicants.
 These interim rules provide information for sole proprietors, independent contractors and self-employed individuals who are seeking a PPP loan.
-For other resources on the different aspects of the CARES Act, please see our COVID-19 von Briesen Task Force Resource Page.

 Self-employed individuals are eligible to apply for a PPP loan provided certain eligibility requirements are met.
 To be eligible for a PPP loan, the individual must: (1) have filed a Form 1040 Schedule C for 2019; (2) have been in operation as of February 15, 2020; and (3) have a principal place of residence in the United States.
 The interim rules clarify that partnerships, instead of partners, are eligible to apply for a PPP loan.
 The partnership should file the application and claim each partner’s share of self-employment income from the partnership as “Payroll Costs” (see below).